unjs/unstorage/README.md

 **Supported HTTP Methods:**

 - `GET`: Maps to `storage.getItem`.
-Returns strigified value or 404/null if not found.
+Returns list of keys on path if value not found.
 - `HEAD`: Maps to `storage.hasItem`.
 Returns 404 if not found.
 - `PUT`: Maps to `storage.setItem`.
 Value is read from body and returns `OK` if operation succeeded.
 - `DELETE`: Maps to `storage.removeIterm`.
 Returns `OK` if operation succeeded.